uesmgn/gw-ml/detchar/README.md

 # Detchar-ML
- Machine Learning to the Glitch Characterization.
+ Machine Learning for the Glitch Characterization.
 ---